 - Homemade Whipped Cream

-- Refrigerate – Should you have leftovers, store them in an airtight container; they will keep for 2-3 days.
+- Refrigerate: Should you have leftovers, store them in an airtight container for 2-3 days.

-- Freeze – Allow the pancakes to cool.
-Then add them to a freezer-safe container or bag.
-Almond Flour Pancakes freeze for three months, but I doubt you can wait that long.
+- Freeze: Let the pancakes cool.
+Then, transfer them to a freezer-safe container or bag.
+Almond flour pancakes freeze for three months, but I doubt you can wait that long.

 What can I serve with pancakes?